EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 updated_at: 2019-01-05
 ---

-An aggregate root is an entity that is modelled using events.
+An aggregate root is an entity that is modeled using events.
 The default aggregate root repository (`ConstructingAggregateRootRepository`) relies on the `AggregateRoot` interface, which your aggregate root must implement.